 For example:

-• Massachusetts prohibits landlords from charging application fees at all unless licensed as a broker.
+• Massachusetts prohibits landlords from charging any application fee for rental unless licensed as brokers.

 • Texas allows landlords to charge, but tenants must be informed of the screening criteria before payment.